ngnatk/sample-developer-environment/README.md

    - Provide an S3 bucket name in `S3AssetBucket` parameter
 3. Access VS Code through the provided CloudFormation output URL
 4. Get your password from AWS Secrets Manager (link in outputs)
 5. Click *File* > *Open Folder* and navigate to `/home/ec2-user/my-workspace`.
-This is the git-initialized project directory
+This is the git/S3 initialized project directory
 6. Start developing in the `dev` directory
 7. Copy tested code to `release` to trigger automated deployment